TeiturMcSwagger/P7-Matchmaking-Backend/README.md

 In order to register a new controller you should export it through /lib/controllers/index.ts
     - Every controller should be imported once in /lib/common/app.ts.

-USE TYPES it makes the code more readable + it comes with nice benefit of actually generating better swagger docs.
+USE TYPES!
+It makes the code more readable + it comes with the nice benefit of actually generating better swagger docs.